wilsonlabgroup/DEET/readme.md

 ## Installation

- scMappR relies on the following dependencies which should be downlaoded/updated with scMappR automatically.
-Please ensure that these packages are not open when installing scMappR.
+ DEET relies on the following dependencies which should be downlaoded/updated with DEET automatically.
+Please ensure that these packages are not open when installing DEET.

   * ggplot2 - CRAN
   * ActivePathways - CRAN